Battle of Orbetello: Battle

 Brézé, unable to dispatch his fireships over the Spanish vessels, as he had done in his previous battles at Cádiz, Barcelona, and Cartagena, lunged over Pimienta's galleon Santiago and riddled the ship with his artillery Santiago lost its main-mast and had to be succored by Linhares and Pablo de Contreras.
-Fearing the attack of the French fireships or the boarding of Brézé's galleys, Contreras covered the damaged galleon at the head of six vessels, while Linhares flag galley towed it out of danger.
+Fearing the attack of the French fireships or the boarding of Brézé's galleys, Contreras covered the damaged galleon at the head of six vessels, while Linhares' flag galley towed it out of danger.
 The remaining ships engaged Brézé in an inconclusive action which lasted until both fleets separated at dusk.
 The Spanish lost the frigate Santa Catalina, burnt by its own crew to avoid capture when she was surrounded by the French la Mazarine and three other vessels.
 The foremost Spanish galleons Testa de Oro, León Rojo, and Caballo marino received heavy damage, while a French fireship blew up.
 Two French galleons were also badly damaged.
-The human loss aboard the Spanish fleet is unknown.
-Forty men were killed or wounded aboard the French fleet One of them was Admiral Brézé, cut in half by a cannonball which hit the stern of his flagship Grand Saint Louis.
+The Spanish casualties are unknown.
+Forty men were killed or wounded aboard the French fleet.
+One of them was Admiral Brézé, cut in half by a cannonball which hit the stern of his flagship, Grand Saint Louis.

 The following morning the Spanish and French fleets were 12 miles apart.
 Comte du Daugnon, Brézé's successor, decided to set sail to Porto Ercole to make repairs instead of pursuing the Spanish fleet, which had sought refuge behind the Giglio island.
-Linhares chased him during all the 15th and part of the 16th.
-4 French storeships, unaware of the main fleet's departure, fell amidst the Spanish fleet the first night, but managed to escape by following Linhares maneuvers.
+Linhares chased him during all 15 June and part of the 16th.
+Four French storeships, unaware of the main fleet's departure, fell amidst the Spanish fleet the first night, but managed to escape by following Linhares maneuvers.
 The Spanish admiral finally abandoned the pursuit to relieve Orbetello.
 This proved to be impossible because a storm dispersed most of the ships during the night.
 Some of them took refuge in Sardinia; others at Giglio and Montecristo.
 The galley Santa Bárbara sank off Giglio, causing the death of 46 rowers.
 The French also suffered from the storm.
 One of their galleys, la Grimaldi, sank off Piombino, although its crew and artillery was taken aboard the Spanish fleet.
 Another ship, Saint-Dominique, lagged behind along with a fireship and was captured by Pimienta off Cape Corse.